 The quarterly magazine, Ergonomics in Design, contains articles that describe applications of human factors research in a variety of areas.
 It also contains book and product reviews, interviews, and commentary.

 The Society's technical groups each focus on a particular aspect of the human factors field.
 The technical groups also hold meetings, sponsor symposia and conferences, publish newsletters and proceedings, and sponsor technical sessions at the HFES Annual Meeting.
-The Society's administrative and publications offices are located in Santa Monica, California.
+The Society's administrative and publications offices are located in Washington, DC.
 During World War II and the years following, the number of scientific and technical people working in the human factors field grew, and many felt the need for a society to provide a medium for the exchange of professional information and ideas.
 Such a society could also promote the integration of methodologies and data from the various disciplines contributing to the solution of human factors problems.

 Planning activity for the Society began in 1955 in Southern California by a joint committee representing the Aeromedical Engineering Association of Los Angeles and the Human Engineering Society of San Diego.
 The committee, consisting of Arnold Small (chair), Donald Conover, Donald Hanifan, Stanley Lippert, Laurence Morehouse, John Poppin, and Wesley Woodson, represented the fields of psychology, physiology, engineering, and medicine.
 They were involved in human factors work in industry, universities, and government laboratories.
 The formal concept for and features of a human factors organization were developed by a founding committee in 1956 and approved at a joint meeting of the two local organizations.
 During the next year members of the committee, working on individual assignments and meeting several times as a whole in Laguna Beach, California, drew up complete plans for a national society.
 They were assisted by Paul Fitts, Jesse Orlansky, and Max Lund.
 The committee members and plans served as the organizational framework for the founding of the Society, with its Constitutional Convention and First National Meeting in Tulsa, Oklahoma, on September 25, 1957.
 That meeting was held in conjunction with the Fifth Annual Human Engineering Conference of the Office of Naval Research, which had served as an additional influence leading to a national society.